- Polar Pioneer

 If you wish to take this option, please advise us when you make your booking as numbers are limited.
 Please note, some sea kayaking experience is necessary.

 Flight from Punta Arenas, Chile to Puerto Williams, Chile; transfer from Puerto Williams airport to ship, including tour of Puerto Williams; cabin accommodation on the ship; all meals onboard; all shore excursions; lectures and guide services; boots (for loan onboard); polar expedition jacket (to keep); hard cover photo book; medical service of the resident medical officer onboard; port taxes and service charges.
+Subject to change without notice.

 Airfare; accommodation or transfers before or after the cruise; visa, passport, and vaccination charges and airport departure taxes; fuel surcharge may apply; optional sea kayaking, items of a personal nature; internet charges; travel insurance; and gratuity to the ship's crew is at your discretion.